ErikaKvalem/Documentation-2018-MkDocs/docs/index.md

 ## 2.2.
 Docker

 Installing Docker is the first step of this process.
-To download it and install it, use the following [link](https://www.docker.com/community-edition#/download)**[5]** should be used:
+To download it and install it, use the following [link](https://www.docker.com/community-edition#/download)**[5]**

 The whole concept of Docker is new and very abstract.
 Docker is a container platform using images and containers.

-What it will be done in this tutorial is download the image of the fenics project and start a container with it.
+What will be done in this tutorial is download the image of the fenics project and start a container with it.
 This container it is going to be shared between the machine and the cloud.

 Moreover, a Docker ID should be created so afterwards Docker Hub can be used only to download or upload repositories.